 Tedesco said they encouraged her not to talk to police, and instead go through the school's judicial process.
 But she said the school mishandled her case.

-After several months, the case was closed because, she said, administrators said it did not warrant a hearing that would more fully review the allegations.
+After several months, the case was closed because, she said, administrators said it did not warrant a hearing that would fully review the allegations.

-Tedesco said that before the school completed its investigation into the first incidents, she was sexually assaulted again by the same Emerson student who allegedly assaulted her in October.
+Tedesco said before the school completed its investigation into the first incidents, she was sexually assaulted again by the same Emerson student who allegedly assaulted her in October.
 She said she reported the more recent case to campus administrators, who again allegedly downplayed her complaint.

 Tedesco said both of her alleged assailants remain at their respective schools.

-Neither has faced punishment, she said.
+Neither person has faced any punishment, Tedesco said.

-In an interview, Tedesco praised Emerson's encouragement of a "culture of consent" among students -meaning that consent must be established by both individuals before engaging in any sexual activity.
+In an interview, Tedesco praised Emerson's encouragement of a "culture of consent" among students - meaning that consent must be established by both individuals before engaging in any sexual activity.
 But, she said, "they aren't going anywhere near actually investigating cases."

 The complainants allege that Emerson administrators violated their rights under Title IX and the Clery Act in handling investigations into their claims of sexual assault.
+The act requires colleges and universities that participate in federal financial aid programs to keep and disclose information about crime on and near their respective campuses.

 Tedesco said a number of students in addition to her and Doherty filed the complaint, but she declined to specify how many or provide a copy of the complaint, citing the others' requests for privacy.

 "This isn't about us.
 This is about future victims," Tedesco said in an interview Wednesday, before Pelton's letter was circulated.